Student policies and documents

 You should also look at our guidance on the implications of withdrawing:

-The form prompts you to get signatures from relevant staff to ensure that you have taken the opportunity to consult them.
-If you are in University accommodation, you should also contact the to let them know your plans for moving out.
+If you are in University accommodation, you should also contact them to let them know your plans for moving out.

 Once we receive the form, we will share the information with the Student Loan Company or other funding body.
 We will tell them your last known date of attendance.